 Traffic and parking.
-To provide a safe walking environment for pedestrians on campus and to reduce the impact of motor vehicles on the limited campus parking facilities, Cornell has restricted vehicle access to the central campus.
-Cornell University encourages ride sharing and the use of other modes of transportation such as public transit, bicycling, and walking.
+To provide a safe walking environment for pedestrians on campus and to reduce the impact of motor vehicles on the limited campus parking facilities, vehicle access to the central campus is restricted.
+The University encourages ride sharing and the use of other modes of transportation such as public transit, bicycling, and walking.